ecmwf/open-ecpds/README.md

 <img src="img/Figure17.svg" alt="OpenECPDS Data Flows" width="650"/>

+This refers to **Data Dissemination** in a broad sense, including both uploads to remote sites from OpenECPDS and downloads by customers through the OpenECPDS data portal.

 The HPC and OpenECPDS are each within their respective security zones, and the traffic represented by the yellow arrows between these zones passes through a firewall.

 ## Concepts for Users